 Sunday 9am to dark; Hay rides Saturday and Sundays all day and weekdays by

 group appointment.
-We minimize use of pesticides and other chemicals.
+They minimize use of pesticides and other chemicals.

 Payment: Cash, Check, WIC Vouchers, SFMNP Vouchers.
 Burgers Farm is fifth

 generation run est.1889.
-We continue to provide quality fresh locally grown
+They continue to provide quality fresh locally grown

 fruits and vegetables for your enjoyment.